Hozukii/linked-blog-starter-md/Books/Ego is the Enemy/Part I.md

 - Encroach - intrude on
 - Myopic -  short sighted
 - Onanistic - relating or involving masturbation
+# WORK WORK WORK
+#### Chapter summary
+#### Important passages
+- You can't build a reputation on what you are going to do
+- The idea doesn't build itself so after you have an idea, there is hard work
+- work, work, work, forever.
+Is there ten thousand or twenty thousand hours of work?
+It doesn't matter just work.
+- Our ego wants the planning and all the idea building to be the hard work.
+- Ultimately, what you decide to put your energy into is what you will accomplish
+- You can lie to yourself that you will do it tomorrow or later but eventually someone will show up and do it faster than you
+- Make it so you don't have to fake it.
+- There is work to be done.
+Work doesn't want to be good.
+It just is so
+#### Terms
+- dilettante - A person who develops an area of interest without prior knowledge
+# FOR EVERYTHING THAT COMES NEXT, EGO IS THE ENEMY
+To do not to be.
+No one at the end of their life has ever said that their big ego paid off.

 Link:[[Ego is the Enemy - Ryan Holiday]]